Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 20. Next open the Miyagi UI in a separate browser tab click **Personalize** and change your stock preferences.
 Then, click on **Personalize** and repeat the same steps several times to generate additional logs.
 In the Event Hub query, you should see log information for the tokens used.

     ![](./Media/event-hub-data.png)

+### Summary

+In this lab, you configured an API Management service to manage APIs efficiently.
+Initially, the service was deployed, and an API was created within it.
+Subsequently, rules and roles were established to control access to the API.
+Event Hub logging was configured to monitor API usage effectively.
+Lastly, input validation was conducted to ensure the API handled various inputs correctly.
+Overall, this process ensured the effective management, security, and performance monitoring of the APIs, contributing to a well-organized and secure API ecosystem.